jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Applications

 A KivaKit *Application* is a glorified *Component*, containing methods related to startup, initialization and execution.
-KivaKit applications are commonly used to implement microservices.
-The bare bones code for an application looks like this:
+Microservices are the common use for KivaKit applications, but other types of applications can also be implemented.
+The bare bones code for a microservice application looks like this:

     public class MyMicroservice extends Application
     {